nsacyber/Windows-Secure-Host-Baseline/ActivClient/README.md

         (e) Online Help
 ```

+The **US Department of Defense configuration** feature can be enabled after selecting the **Custom** option when using the MSI installer user interface.

-msiexec has a command line option, called [ADDLOCAL](https://msdn.microsoft.com/en-us/library/windows/desktop/aa367536(v=vs.85).aspx), that can be used to select which features to install by default.
-Using a tool such as [Orca](https://msdn.microsoft.com/en-us/library/windows/desktop/aa370557(v=vs.85).aspx) to inspect the MSI file reveals the following MSI feature names, corresponding to the above feature names in the installation wizard, that can be used by the ADDLOCAL option:
+msiexec.exe can be used to facilitate automated installation of the feature. msiexec has a command line option, called [ADDLOCAL](https://msdn.microsoft.com/en-us/library/windows/desktop/aa367536(v=vs.85).aspx), that can be used to select which features to install.
+Using a tool such as [Orca](https://msdn.microsoft.com/en-us/library/windows/desktop/aa370557(v=vs.85).aspx) to inspect the MSI file reveals the following MSI feature names correspond to the above feature names in the installation user interface and can be used by the ADDLOCAL option:

 ```
 (e) ActivClient